ediberbe/arduino_snake/README.md

   2. Should contain roughly the following categories:
     (a) Start game, starts the initial level of your game
     (b) Highscore:
         – Initially, we have 0.
         – Update it when the game is done.
 Highest possible score should be achieved by starting at a higher level.
         – Save the top 3 values in EEPROM with name and score
     (c) Settings:
         – Enter name.
 The name should be shown in highscore.
 Maybe somewhere else, as well?
         – Starting level: Set the starting level value.
 The idea is to be able to start from a higher level as well.
 Can be replaced with difficulty.
         – LCD contrast control (must replace potentiometer!).
         – LCD brightness control (must change LED wire that’s directly connected to 5v).
         – Matrix brightness control (see function setIntesnity from the ledControl library).
         – Extra stuff can include items specific to the game mechanics, or other settings such as chosen theme song etc.
     (d) About:
         should include details about the creator(s) of the game.
 At least game name, author and github link (use scrolling text?)
   3. While playing the game: display all relevant info
         – Lives
         – Level
         – Score
         – Time?
         – Player name?
         – etc
   4. Upon game ending:
     (a) Screen 1: a message such as ”Congratulations on reaching level/score X”. ”You did better than y people.”. etc. Switches to screen 2 upon interaction (button press) or after a few moments.
     (b) Screen 2: display relevant game info: score, time, lives left etc. Must inform player if he/she beat the highscore.
 This menu should only be closed by the player, pressing a button.

+    Keep in mind that you are creating a menu for a game.
+It should be intuitive and straight down obvious how to use it.
+A good test is if you give it to someone that has no idea what it is - are they able to use it easily?
+Think about when you pick up a game - the menu feels intuitive.
+Have fun!

+  **Game requirements**:
+    – Minimal components: an LCD, a joystick, a buzzer and the led matrix.
+    – You must add basic sounds to the game (when ”eating” food, when dying, when finishing the level etc).
+Extra: add theme songs.
+    – It must be intuitive and fun to play.
+    – It must make sense in the current setup.
+Study the idea of a panning camera - aka the 8x8 led doesn’t need to be the entire map.
+It can only be the current field of view of the player.
+    – The levels must progress dynamically.
+Aka the level difficulty, score and other properties should be a function of the level number or time.
+However, the challenge here is for it to grow in a playable way
+    - not too easy for a long time so it becomes boring, not too hard too fast so it’s not attractive.
+Also, it’s nice to have an ending, a final level, a boss etc. It shouldn’t necessarily go on forever (but that’s fine, though).

 **Components**: 16 Segment Led Display, 8x8 Led Matrix, MAX7219 Driver, Joystick, Buzzer, 10k Potentiometer, Capacitors, Resistors and Wires.